reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-Reading `this.props` in class Components is equivalent to [declaring props](/learn/passing-props-to-a-component#step-2-read-props-inside-the-child-component) in function components.
+Reading `this.props` in class Components is equivalent to [declaring props](/learn/passing-props-to-a-component#step-2-read-props-inside-the-child-component) in function Components.

 [See how to migrate.](#migrating-a-simple-component-from-a-class-to-a-function)